Tomato: Middle East

 The tomato was introduced to cultivation in the Middle East by John Barker, British consul in Aleppo c.
 1799 to 1825.
-Nineteenth century descriptions of its consumption are uniformly as an ingredient in a cooked dish.
-In 1881, it is described as only eaten in the region "within the last forty years".

 United States

 Plum, cherry, and grape varieties in Hawaii.

 The earliest reference to tomatoes being grown in British North America is from 1710, when herbalist William Salmon saw them in what is today South Carolina, perhaps introduced from the Caribbean.
 By the mid-18th century, they were cultivated on some Carolina plantations, and probably in other parts of the Southeast.
 Thomas Jefferson, who ate tomatoes in Paris, sent some seeds back to America.
-Some early American advocates of the culinary use of the tomato included Michele Felice Cornè and Robert Gibbon Johnson.
-Many Americans considered tomatoes to be poisonous at this time and, in general, they were grown more as ornamental plants than as food.
-In 1897, W.H.
-Garrison stated, "The belief was once transmitted that the tomato was sinisterly dangerous."
-He recalled in his youth tomatoes were dubbed "love-apples or wolf-apples" and shunned as "globes of the devil".
+After 1860, it was often claimed that Americans believed that tomatoes were poisonous into the 1820s, but the belief was never widespread.

-When Alexander W. Livingston (1821–1898) began developing the tomato as a commercial crop, his aim had been to grow tomatoes smooth in contour, uniform in size, and sweet in flavor.
+When Alexander W. Livingston (1821–1898) began developing the tomato as a commercial crop, he had aimed to grow tomatoes smooth in contour, uniform in size, and sweet in flavor.
 He eventually developed over seventeen varieties.
-The U.S. Department of Agriculture's 1937 yearbook declared that "half of the major varieties were a result of the abilities of the Livingstons to evaluate and perpetuate superior material in the tomato."
+The U.S. Department of Agriculture's 1937 yearbook declared that "half of the major varieties were a result of the abilities of the Livingstons to evaluate and perpetuate superior material in the tomato".
 Livingston's first breed of tomato, the Paragon, was introduced in 1870.
 In 1875, he introduced the Acme, said to be in the parentage of most cultivars for the next twenty-five years.
 Other early breeders included Henry Tilden in Iowa and a Dr. Hand in Baltimore.

 Because of the tomato's need for heat and a long growing season, several states in the Sun Belt became major producers, particularly Florida and California.
 In California, tomatoes are grown under irrigation for both the fresh market and for canning and processing.
 The University of California, Davis's C.M.
 Rick Tomato Genetics Resource Center maintains a gene bank of wild relatives, monogenic mutants and genetic stocks.
 Research on processing tomatoes is also conducted by the California Tomato Research Institute in Escalon, California.
 In California, growers have used a method of cultivation called dry-farming, especially with Early Girl tomatoes.
 This technique encourages the plant to send roots deep to find existing moisture.